Indonesia Open 2023: This Is The Prize Money The Players Are Competing For

 What is the prize money for the 2023 Indonesia Open?

-The prize pool for this year’s tournament is around USD 1,200,000 (HKD 9.44 million), with the allocation of the prize money following the guidelines set by the Badminton World Federation (BWF).
+The prize pool for this year’s tournament is around USD 1,200,000 (THB 41.83 million), with the allocation of the prize money following the guidelines set by the Badminton World Federation (BWF).
 The prize money distribution for each event category is as follows:

 Singles: